Rome's Birthday 2023 - Natale di Roma

 You’ll also find many more events around the city to celebrate Rome’s birthday - for complete details of all the events taking place this year, check out my April events page.

-entry on April 21, including the archeological area of the Circus Maximus, the Capitoline Museums, the Ara Pacis, the museum of Trajan's Market and Imperial Forums and many more.
+entry, including the archeological area of the Circus Maximus, the Capitoline Museums, the Ara Pacis, the museum of Trajan's Market and Imperial Forums and many more.

 Rome in Spring